open-aac/covidspeak/README.md

 a = Account.new(code: 'my_join_code')
 a.settings = {"address"=>"my.turnserver.org", "verifier"=>"hmac_sha1"}
 # If auth is disabled for the TURN server, this can be whatever
+# otherwise it will need to match the config to start rooms
 a.verifier = "SHARED_SECRET"
 a.save!
 ```